Prax860/The-IceCream-Factory/README.md

 # The-IceCream-Factory
 ## Welcome to the Ice Cream Factory Website Project!
  We are delighted to present a secure HTTPS website for an enchanting ice cream shop named The Ice Cream Factory.
-This website serves as a one-stop destination for customers to explore the shop's enticing menu, find contact information, and discover the various services available at their store.
+This website serves as a one-stop destination for customers to explore the shop's enticing menu, find contact information, and discover the various services available at their store...

 ### Key Features: